Recreational Fish Species

 The first brown trout were hatched on 4th of May 1864 from a batch of live ova shipped from England to the Salmon Ponds, which became the birthplace of trout in the Southern Hemisphere.
 The newly released brown trout flourished in Tasmania, and quickly spread or were introduced to most rivers and lakes across the State.
 These wild populations are the source of eggs and annual stock of juvenile and adult fish used to supplement the fishery.
-Transfers of adult brown trout still form an important part of the annual stocking program with anywhere from 5000 to 12000 fish transferred each year, mostly from the Liawenee Canal spawning run.
+Transfers of adult brown trout still form an important part of the annual stocking program with anywhere from 5000 to 30,000 fish transferred each year, from the Arthurs Lake and Great Lake spawning runs.
 The average size of the adult brown trout used is approximately 1 kg.
 Eggs are taken from fish in the Liawenee spawning run and raised at the Salmon Ponds hatchery for restock into several waters to enhance natural populations of brown trout.

 Rainbow trout eggs are harvested from the Liawenee Canal spawning run and taken back to the Salmon Ponds for ongrowning.
 The resulting fry and fingerlings are mostly returned to Great Lake to boost the stocks but a few thousand are used at selected waters where the management aims are to protect wild rainbow stocks.
 Examples of these are Dee Lagoon, Lake Rowallan and Lake Echo.